ricea/websocketstream-explainer/README.md

   event will keep firing until the page becomes completely unresponsive.
 The user agent will buffer incoming messages until it runs out of memory and crashes.
-* The only way to determine when the network or remote server can°«t keep up with your sent messages is to test the [bufferedAmount](https://html.spec.whatwg.org/multipage/web-sockets.html#dom-websocket-bufferedamount) attribute.
+* The only way to determine when the network or remote server can‚Äôt keep up with your sent messages is to test the [bufferedAmount](https://html.spec.whatwg.org/multipage/web-sockets.html#dom-websocket-bufferedamount) attribute.
 To find out when it is safe to start sending messages again, it is